Introducing Spark 1 Pro and Spark 1 Mini models in /agent. Try it now →

 uv --version

-Quick Test with Existing MCP Server
+Quick test with existing MCP server

 Before building custom servers, test your setup with an existing solution.
-Weโ€™ll use Firecrawl MCP server for web scraping capabilities.
+We'll use Firecrawl MCP server for web scraping capabilities.

 Create the MCP configuration file: